spacegal-spiff/mirisim-coronagraphy/index.rst

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including :ref:`installation` of the project.

 .. note::

    This project is under active development.
+Keep checking back for more information!

 Contents
 --------